 With more time being taken up these day in social media and the many varieties of 'sit-down' leisurely entertainment, the short story could potentially undergo its own popular revival.
 Novelettes and short stories may fill a reading void as they're a great way to sink into some reading without any serious time-commitment.

-As for flash fiction, it certainly has its place but it is not a genre I take great gratification in reading.
-I might think that a piece is clever but I never seem to recall the story at a later date— there's no 'wow factor' a few months afterwards.
-Flash fiction (to me) feels more like a writing exercise rather than a 'true' story.
+As for flash fiction, it certainly has its place, but it is not a genre I take great gratification in.
+I might think a piece is clever but (with a few exceptions) I never seem to recall the story at a later date— there's no 'wow factor' a few months afterwards.
+For me, flash fiction feels more like a writing exercise rather than a 'true' story.

 I see more and more anthologies at bookstores.
 Perhaps the short story renaissance has already begun?

-I'll be presenting ten short stories that I consider highly recommended reading.
-There are of course a myriad out there that I am yet to read or regretfully may never even touch upon.
+I'll be presenting ten short stories that I think fab reads.
+There are of course a myriad out there that I am yet to read or, regretfully, may never touch upon.